faqteur/open-stage-control/resources/docs/docs/user-interface/launcher.md

 ## Tray icon

-The launcher comes with a system tray icon that keeps the launcher alive when closed if there is at least one client window opened or if the server is running.
+If `Use tray` is set, the launcher comes with a system tray icon that keeps the launcher alive when closed if there is at least one client window opened or if the server is running.
 Its context menu can be used to toggle the launcher's visibility and access some of the launcher's menu actions.

 ## Keyboard shortcuts